Artificial Intelligence

 Provides intelligent traffic routing and network self-healing capabilities, optimizing bandwidth in contested environments.

-Dependency on Data Manage3ent
+Dependency on Data Management

 AI is only as good as its data.
 This pillar requires governed, interoperable data products to function effectively.